hucancode/hucancode/src/posts/oni-training-2023.md

 #### ⚡ Power Stone

-In the Comic, power stone gives its owner, you know, power.
-In real life, improving "power" will allow me to have more energy, break my current limitation and improve my life quality.
-Training Taiji is a good way to gain power.
+Power (or strength) is one of the most primitive quality a person can have.
+Having abundant strength helps increase longevity and life quality.
+Training Taiji is a good way to address that problem.
 Specifically I will train:

 - Core strength, hip strength, leg strength
 - Stamina